 Having trouble logging into e-resources?
-Try emptying your browser cache, closing and reopening your browser, and trying again.
+Try emptying your browser cache, closing and reopening your browser and trying again.

 Can't find your article online?
-Request it via our article request service
+Try searching Libraries Worldwide and requesting it via our article request service

-Experiencing difficulties, or would like some help accessing articles or journals?
+Experiencing difficulties, or need help accessing articles or journals?
 Contact the Library

-For further information about searching for and accessing journals, see the Journals guide
+For further information about searching and accessing journals, see the Journals guide

 The documents listed below are designed to be used as a crisis management package in the event of an acute perioperative anaphylaxis.
 We recommend all members of your department are aware of their content and how to use each card or section.
 Please take the time to read the introduction and each of the cards carefully.
 Optimum use will occur when clinicians are well prepared and have used the resource to practise crisis management prior to an event.